 He added, “We have documented the historic buildings of the Bulaq district, most of them were built in the second half of the 19th century and the beginning of the 20th century.
 They are not slums that must be removed to pave the way for development as the state claims.”

-Bandari lamented the government's actions.
-“The state ought to preserve the architectural and historical heritage and not help destroy this heritage.”
+Bandari lamented the government's actions, saying, “The state ought to preserve the architectural and historical heritage and not help destroy this heritage.”

 Despite all calls and movements by activists seeking to protect the architectural heritage in Egypt and their attempts to stop the continuous destruction and alteration of historic buildings, the Egyptian state has yet to issue legislation to prevent the demolition of national heritage buildings.
 What’s worse, the state has become a partner in demolishing part of this heritage by executing the Maspero Triangle project, details of which have yet to be officially published.